OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/_index.md

 ## Purpose

 The OWASP AI Exchange has open sourced the global discussion on the security of AI.
-It is an open collaborative project to advance the development of AI security standards and regulations, by providing a comprehensive overview of AI threats, vulnerabilities.
+It is an open collaborative project to advance the development of AI security standards and regulations, by providing a comprehensive overview of AI threats, vulnerabilities and controls.
 This content is feeding into standards for the EU AI Act, ISO/IEC 27090 (AI security), the [OWASP ML top 10](https://mltop10.info/), the [OWASP LLM top 10](https://llmtop10.com/), and [OpenCRE](https://opencre.org) - which we want to use to provide the AI Exchange content through the security chatbot [OpenCRE-Chat](https://opencre.org/chatbot).

 Our **mission** is to be the authoritative source for consensus, foster alignment, and drive collaboration among initiatives - NOT to set a standard, but to drive standards.
 By doing so, we provide a safe, open, and independent place to find and share insights for everyone.
 See [AI Exchange LinkedIn page](https://www.linkedin.com/company/owasp-ai-exchange/).

-Maintained here at [owaspai.org](https://owaspai.org) it uses the GitHub repository for contributions.
-It is is an **open-source set of living documents** for the worldwide exchange of AI security expertise.
-The site is maintained by OWASP as part of the [OWASP AI security & privacy guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) project.
+The AI Exchange is displayed here at [owaspai.org](https://owaspai.org) and edited using a [GitHub repository](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/tree/main/content/ai_exchange/content) (see the links _Edit ont Github_).
+It is is an **open-source set of living documents** for the worldwide exchange of AI security expertise, and part of the [OWASP AI security & privacy guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) project.

 ## Other OWASP AI Initiatives